kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 What can be configured:
 - link to the document and `purpose_code`;
-- format and content of the editorial board;
+- format and content of the revision;
 - publication (`is_active`) and version.

 When to change:
 - when updating the consent text.

 Important:
-- it is the edition of the document that becomes a legally significant point, to which the consent record is linked.
+- it is the document revision that becomes the legally significant point to which the consent record is linked.

 ### `ConsentAudienceRule` (audience rules)